fridajakobjanstine/ACM_assignment2/README.md

 Ideally, we would have included all different combinations of priors in the precision analysis, however, due to computation restraints we only use one prior for each parameter.
 Furthermore, given the low sensitivity of the model, it seems reasonable to only assess the effect of varying trials using a single set of priors.

 ### Precision analysis
 To do a precision analysis, we simulated data varying on two conditions: rate of shifting (bias) and number of trials.
 We tested rates for shifting of 0.6, 0.65, 0.7, 0.75 and 0.8.
 For all these rates, we tested games of 100, 1000 and 10000.
-The range of number of trials was chosen to increase by orders of magnitude, and the rates were manually chosen to represent plausible real-life shifting biases.
+The range of number of trials was chosen to increase by orders of magnitude, and the rates were manually chosen to represent plausible real-life shifting biases given the assumption of natural variation in the population.
 A visualization of the parameter recovery under the conditions described above can be seen here:
 -- insert figure --

-The results of the analysis can be found in the table below
+The results of the analysis can also be found in the table below.

 | N simulated trials | Posterior 'Win Beta' Estimate Mean | Posterior 'Win Beta' Estimate SD | True mean rate |